Worst Nursing Homes in Florida

 Other factors can go into nursing home ratings, including health inspection reports and citations.
 Health citations are specific criteria that a nursing center fails to meet according to CMS standards.
 A health inspection citation can lead to fines and a lower score.
 Nursing homes are also expected to resolve health inspection citations.

-Factors Contributing to Nursing Home Abuse
+Factors Contributing to Nursing Home Abuse in Florida

 Understaffing